02 Capabilities

 • Quarterly model and prompt refresh as the underlying models evolve

-Your associates are pasting privileged work into ChatGPT.
+Trigger: Your associates are pasting privileged work into ChatGPT.
 Or your partners want to use AI but ethics counsel is uncomfortable with the SaaS tools.
-Or you've already bought Harvey/CoCounsel and want a defensible second layer that handles the matters those tools can't touch.
+Or you’ve already bought Harvey/CoCounsel and want a defensible second layer for matters those tools can’t touch.

 CAP_02